 For some context on the scope of these bills, I reached out to Anders Fremstad, an associate professor of economics at Colorado State University who co-authored a 2019 report ‘Decarbonizing the US Economy.’
-According to this report, the United States would have to spend roughly $1 trillion, or 5% of gross domestic product (GDP), to decarbonize over a period of ten years.
+According to this report, the United States would have to spend roughly $1 trillion per year, or about 5% of gross domestic product (GDP), to decarbonize over a period of ten years.

 “Current spending on decarbonization is probably in the tens of billions of dollars, less than a tenth of what we need to limit global warming to 1.5 or 2 degrees Celsius,” he said in an email.
 “These plans would devote about $500 billion to decarbonization over 10 years.
 That is about 5% of what my co-authors and I suggest we need.”

 In other words, while this level of spending would be unprecedented, it is still far short of what is needed to seriously combat the climate crisis.

 “Biden recognizes the threat of climate change,” Fremstad said.
 “But talking the talk is easier than walking the walk.
 I hope he passes his proposed budget, because I believe it could build public support for a Green New Deal.
 It remains to be seen whether Biden can convince ‘moderates’ to address climate change.”